Evertras/gonsen/README.md

 This is really just a simple wrapper for now, and it's almost more a proof of concept than a proper library.
 Is there room for it to grow into something more?
-Let me know in Discussions tab if you have any thoughts!
+Let me know in the Discussions tab if you have any thoughts!